Icenium/bond-content/grocery-list-nativescript/lesson-2.md

 * **d**.
 Open your app's views/login.js file and paste in the following code:
 ```
-var frameModule = require( "ui/frame" ),
+var dialogs = require("ui/dialogs");
-    userCredentials = require( "../models/userCredentials" ),
-    el = require( "../models/el" );
+var el = require("../shared/models/el");
+var frameModule = require("ui/frame");
+var images = require("../shared/utils/images");
+var pageData = require("../shared/models/userCredentials");
+var viewModule = require("ui/core/view");

-exports.load = function( args ) {
+exports.load = function(args) {
     var page = args.object;
+    var username = viewModule.getViewById(page, "username");

+    pageData.set("logoSource", images.logo);
-    page.bindingContext = userCredentials;
+    page.bindingContext = pageData;

+    // Turn off autocorrect and autocapitalization for iOS
+    if (username.ios) {
+        username.ios.autocapitalizationType =
+            UITextAutocapitalizationType.UITextAutocapitalizationTypeNone;
+        username.ios.autocorrectionType =
+            UITextAutocorrectionType.UITextAutocorrectionTypeNo;
+    }
 };

-exports.signIn = function( args ) {
+exports.signIn = function(args) {
     el.Users.login(
-        userCredentials.get( "username" ),
-        userCredentials.get( "password" ),
+        pageData.get("username"),
+        pageData.get("password"),
         function() {
-            frameModule.topmost().navigate( "app/views/list" );
+            frameModule.topmost().navigate("app/views/list");
+        },
+        function() {
+            dialogs.alert({
+                message: "Unfortunately we could not find your account.",
+                okButtonText: "OK"
+            });
         }
     );
 };

 ```
 * **e**.
 Save login.js.

 <hr data-action="end" />

-The actual SDK is defined by the `el` module retrieved from the `require( "../models/el" )` call.
+The actual SDK is defined by the `el` module retrieved from the `require("../models/el")` call.
 That module is defined in models/el.js, which uses the config module you placed your Backend Services project's API key in earlier.

 With the Backend Services SDK a login call is as simple as `el.Users.login()`.
 The call returns a token that can be used on subsequent requests, and the SDK automatically stores that token so you don't have to do it yourself.
-The only thing you explicitly do is call `frameModule.topmost().navigate( "app/views/list" )` after a successful login to take the user to the list page.
+The only thing you explicitly do is call `frameModule.topmost().navigate("app/views/list")` after a successful login to take the user to the list page.

 To get this app functioning again you have one final thing to do: change the list page to use the authentication token from the login process.